oravirt/vagrant-ansible-nginx/README.md

 The provisioning step has been commented out from the Vagrantfile, since it will run for every machine that gets created.
 So, it is faster to run the playbook manually after the VM's are created.
 The inventory file is built everytime you run 'vagrant up'.
 The inventory works but is really ugly, but I dont know ruby, so there.

-There is also a small python script (lbtest.py) that makes 300 requests to the loadbalancer to see if the traffic gets balanced properly.
+There is also a small python script (lbtest.py) that makes a configurable number of requests to the loadbalancer to see if the traffic gets balanced properly.

 As the playbook is using the Vagrant insecure_private_key, the path should be changed in the hosts.yml file.
 It is hardcoded to my environment.